vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/en/guide/feature/blog.md

 ![category](./assets/category.png)

-Please note that only one category can be set for an article.
+Please note that only one category can be set per article.

 ## Tags

-Just add `tags: <category name>` to the Front Matter of the page, and the article will be automatically listed in the list on the `/tag/` tag page.
+Just add `tags: <tag name>` to the Front Matter of the page, and the article will be automatically listed in the list on the `/tag/` tag page.

 `tags` accepts `string | string []`, which means that an article can contain multiple tags.